 Given the breadth and width of Give2Asia’s work, our biggest areas of funding change from year to year.
 For our latest giving trends, see our Annual Report.

-When working with Give2Asia, donors based in the U.S. and China—Hong Kong SAR enjoy a tax deduction while supporting communities in need across Asia.
+When working with Give2Asia, donors based in the U.S. and China—Hong Kong SAR may benefit from tax deductions while supporting communities in need across Asia.
 This is often preferable to giving directly to an overseas organization not eligible for tax benefits.

-- Current-year deduction and tax-free growth: For our Advised Funds, you receive an income tax deduction for the full market value of your donation in the year the contribution is made, regardless of when you recommend grant distributions.
-This makes a Give2Asia fund a great solution in a year when you could most benefit from a large deduction but are not ready to decide where you want to make grants.
+Current-year deduction and tax-free growth: For our Advised Funds, donors may receive an income tax deduction for the full market value of your donation in the year the contribution is made, regardless of when you recommend grant distributions.
+This could make a Give2Asia fund a great solution in a year when you could most benefit from a large deduction but are not ready to decide where you want to make grants.
 Funds contributed to an Advised Fund are invested and grow free of tax on investment income, potentially providing even more funds for grantmaking.
-Give2Asia also accepts distributions from other donor advised funds, family foundations, etc.

-- Estate planning tool: Give2Asia funds also can be a useful tool for your estate planning.
+Estate planning tool: Give2Asia funds also can be a useful tool for your estate planning.
 For example, you may make an Advised Fund the beneficiary of a charitable remainder trust, life insurance policy or qualified IRA assets, or make a testamentary gift to a fund in your will.
-Please consult your tax or estate planning advisor to determine the best way to use a Give2Asia fund as part or your estate planning.
 Your fund can continue to be advised by family members or others you appoint.

-Give2Asia is an independent, 501(c)3 nonprofit organization.
-The majority of our funding comes from the donors and grantmakers we serve.
+Give2Asia is a nonprofit organization, and the majority of our funding comes from the donors and funders we serve.

-To cover the cost of facilitating international grants, we charge:
+To cover the cost of facilitating and monitoring international grants, we charge: